 Communicate

 Please help your child understand the need for change by communicating those changes well before they happen.
 Be proactive and gather as much information about the change as possible.
 Explain to your child why they’ll be seeing a different doctor.
-Provide as many details about the new provider as possible, such as whether you’ll be going to a new office, so your child knows what to expect.
+Provide as many details about the new provider as possible, such as whether you’ll attend a new office, so your child knows what to expect.

-It would be best if you reaffirm the importance of preventative health practices with your child.
+It would be best to reaffirm the importance of preventative health practices with your child.
 Discuss how they still need to see a doctor to stay healthy, even if it’s different.
-If it helps, go over specific reasons why regular doctors’ visits are so beneficial; you may even touch on why it’s essential for their long-term health.
+If it helps, go over specific reasons why regular doctor visits are beneficial; you may even touch on why they’re essential for long-term health.

 Ease Them In